 David McK.
 Williams, the legendary organist of St. Bartholomew’s Church on Park Avenue, was at the height of his powers and was very popular and influential among organists in New York.
 Hugh McAmis was very proud of his friendship with David and the two of them and Roy socialized often.
 Roy’s accounts of some of their frolics are more reminiscent of the Jazz Age than of the lingering depression which gripped most of the country.
 But the one thing that David said which made a lasting impression on Roy was something to the effect of “how nice that you’ve come to New York to study with Hugh.
 But don’t stay here.
 Go back to your people and thrill them with your music, and one day I’ll come visit you.”
 True to his word, David McK.
 Williams did come to Kilgore for a memorable visit.

 McAmis was the organist of All Saints Church in Great Neck, a suburb of New York on the north shore of Long Island.
-F. Scott Fitzgerald’s novel The Great Gatsby is set in the fictional villages of East Egg and West Egg, and it is in this part of the so-called “gold coast” of Long Island where Great Neck is located.
+F. Scott Fitzgerald’s novel The Great Gatsby is set in the fictional villages of East Egg and West Egg, and it is in this part of the so-called “gold coast” of Long Island where Great Neck and neighboring Little Neck is located.

 McAmis composed a new piece titled Dreams and dedicated it to David McK.
 Williams.
 Roy told the story of going out to Great Neck with David for the recital which included the new piece, which includes some very prominent single notes from the chimes of the organ.
 David must have known the new piece, because just prior to its being played on the program he said in his well-known, inimitable, not-so-discrete stage whisper “This piece will have chimes!”
 He then pantomimed the chimer pulling the ropes of the chimes at the appropriate places during McAmis’ performance, which apparently caused something of a scene.
 Dreams continued to be popular in general and always held pride of place in Roy’s repertoire and on programs in Kilgore.